sripesala/MDHSkeleton/README.md

 Every time a test case is triggered it creates ".adoc" file which collectively forms a .html file in target/generated-docs folder once we execute the command "mvn package".
 We can view set of requests and responses documentation.

 AOP is used to handle to the logging requirement. @before,@AfteterReturn and @AfterThrows advices are used to inject the logs.

+Historicalvesseldata is for communicating with aws s3 (retireive/update/download dynamically)